-We have a printable clock worksheet set for several levels: digital, analog, and Roman numeral clocks.
+You'll find a printable clock worksheet for several levels: digital, analog, and Roman numeral clocks.

 Once your student can count and add well, and knows the 5 times table; telling time is easy to learn.
-Practice telling time with our telling time worksheets.
+Practice telling time with these time worksheets.

 Telling time worksheets are handy for teaching little ones to count to twelve as a preschool activity.
 Eleven and twelve are tricky numbers to remember and the clock keeps them in linear order around the circle like a number line does, yet this "line" can be seen wherever there is a clock.